rinigus/osmscout-server/scripts/import/README.md

 * prepare_postal_tags.py - used for distribution of initial
   postal_country files in hierarchy

-* prepare_osmium.sh - installs new version of osmium and libosmium used to split planet into regions

 * update_distribution.py - used on the distribution server to update maps distribution from S3 cloud / HTTP server.
 See note on the top of the script on how to specify mirror path and URL